DCotterill/halixia-hugo/content/ma/track-your-portfolio-232.md

 Track your investments, get a clear picture of your assets and understand your portfolio performance.

 Feeling in control of both your day-to-day finances and long-term goals can have a positive impact on our everyday lives.
-Maximising your financial wellbeing through investments can completely change your mindset and this will have a big impact on your behaviours and long-term financial goals.
+Monitoring your investments regularly will give you more opportunity to meet your short term needs and longer term goals.

 | Provider      | Free or Paid  |  Trustpilot Score  |
 | :-----------          | :--------------:      |  :--------------:         |